longhorn/longhorn/README.md

 ```

-If the Kubernetes Cluster supports creating LoadBalancer, user can then use `EXTERNAL-IP`(`100.200.200.123` in the case above) of `longhorn-frontend` to access the Longhorn UI.
-Otherwise the user can use `<node_ip>:<port>` (port is `30697`in the case above) to access the UI.
+If the Kubernetes Cluster supports creating LoadBalancer, you can use `EXTERNAL-IP`(`100.200.200.123` in the case above) of `longhorn-frontend` to access the Longhorn UI.
+Otherwise you can use `<node_ip>:<port>` (port is `30697`in the case above) to access the UI.

 Noted that the UI is unauthenticated when you installed Longhorn using YAML file.

 # Upgrade

-Since v0.3.3, Longhorn is able to perform non disruptive upgrade, meaning the upgrade process of Longhorn won't impact the accessibility of existing volumes.
+Since v0.3.3, Longhorn is able to perform fully-automated non-disruptive upgrade, meaning the upgrade process won't disrupt the continning operation of existing volumes.

 If you're upgrading from Longhorn v0.3.0 or newer:

 1. Follow [the same steps for installation](#install) to upgrade Longhorn manager
 2. After upgraded manager, follow [the steps here](docs/upgrade.md#upgrade-longhorn-engine) to upgrade Longhorn engine for existing volumes.
     1. For non distruptive upgrade, follow [the live upgrade steps here](./docs/upgrade.md#live-upgrade)

 For more details about upgrade in Longhorn or upgrade from older versions, [see here](docs/upgrade.md).

-# Use Longhorn volumes for Kubernetes
+# Create Longhorn Volumes

-Use following command to create a default Longhorn StorageClass named `longhorn`.
+Before you create Kubernetes volumes, you must first create a storage class.
+Use following command to create a StorageClass called `longhorn`.

 ```
 kubectl create -f https://raw.githubusercontent.com/rancher/longhorn/master/examples/storageclass.yaml